Special Education: Centers for Innovative Teaching & Learning

 Teacher reading a book to a student

-Special Education programs are offered at the Centers for Innovative Teaching & Learning at Ulster Park, Port Ewen, and Saugerties, as well partnering with Camp Ramapo in Rhinebeck.
+Special Education programs are offered at the Centers for Innovative Teaching & Learning at Ulster Park, Port Ewen, and Saugerties.
 They have been developed and offered to meet the specific needs of our students in order to assist them in realizing their potential to achieve both academically and socially.

 The following programs are available in Special Class configurations of 12:1:1, 8:1:1, and 6:1:1.
 All classes are staffed by a full-time Special Education teacher and teaching assistant.
 (Additional supplementary 1:1 aides may be requested for individual students as per Committee on Special Education recommendations.)